Themes

 },

 });This re-runs whenever the extension reloads.
-Useful for skills that ship a coordinated layout-plus-theme bundle.
+Useful for extensions that ship a coordinated layout-plus-theme bundle.

 Required variables